slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The worst thing about new books is that they keep us from reading the old ones."
 -- Joseph Joubert*

+> *"When the reader is ready the book appears."
+-- Naval Ravikant*